Right now only, you can buy the course for a 10% discount.

 • Jumio: This platform verifies customer identity (validates the accuracy of provided information), assesses risk (based on the source of income), and checks compliance with AML requirements.

-• KyrosAML: This tool is easily utilized for analyzing large amounts of data and identifying transaction trends.
+• KyrosAML: This tool is easily utilized for analyzing large amounts of data and identifying transaction monitoring systems.

 • Encompass: Implemented for automating KYC processes within large financial institutions.